Chatham, Kent: Landmarks

 The Grade II listed building Chatham Town Hall was built in January 1900; it stands in The Brook opposite a former public house called Churchills, and is of a unique architectural design.
-With Chatham being part of the Medway Towns, it took on a new role as the Medway Arts Centre on 20 April 1987, with the promotional motto "Putting The Arts Back into The Medway".
+With Chatham being part of the Medway Towns, it took on a new role as the Medway Arts Centre on 20 April 1987, with the promotional motto "Putting The Arts Back Into The Medway".
 There were many events held within the Medway Arts Centre, including stage plays, craft fairs, snooker tournaments and party nights.
 Likewise during 12 May 1990, the Medway Arts Centre organised a large parade, composed of dancers, musicians, artists and sculptors, who stood upon theatrical lorry floats.
 The vehicles were initially parked up next to the entrance into the Theatre Royal Cafe, a popular restaurant in the Chatham Town Hall, on Whiffens Avenue, and then started to travel along Military Road in Chatham, and onward to Rochester, Strood and Frindsbury, where sweets, chocolate, posters, badges, plastic hats, leaflets, stickers and T-shirts were handed out to the crowds, to promote the Medway Arts Centre.
 On 28 April 1997, the Medway Arts Centre became The Brook Theatre.

 The Pentagon Shopping Centre stands in Chatham Town Centre and serviced the Pentagon Bus Station that was closed on 30 September 2011.
 Chatham Waterfront bus station opened in October 2011.
 It replaced the previous Pentagon Bus Station in Chatham, which was opened during 16 October 1970, before the Pentagon Shopping Centre was opened on 30 June 1975, which by that time was considered an unwelcoming environment for passengers.

+The Trafalgar Centre was a shopping centre on Chatham High Street.
+It closed in 2013 due to safety concerns, and the site was later included in a redevelopment proposal involving demolition of the former centre and partial demolition of the adjacent multi-storey car park.

+The Chatham Free Library, located at 221 New Road, was the town's first purpose-built public library service.
+Opened on 7 October 1903, the project was a collaboration between the local corporation and philanthropist Andrew Carnegie, who provided a £4,500 grant for its construction.
+The building was designed in an Edwardian style by the prominent local architect George Edward Bond, who also designed the nearby Chatham Town Hall.
+Architecturally, the library featured a distinctive facade that complemented the civic character of New Road.
+It served as Chatham's primary literary and educational hub for nearly 70 years.
+However, by the mid-20th century, the building suffered from significant structural decay, specifically severe dry rot.
+This led to its permanent closure in 1971.
+Despite local interest in its preservation, the building was demolished in 1984.
+The site was subsequently redeveloped for social housing, now known as Five Ways Court.